Renison University College: Administration

-The College operates under a unicameral system consisting of a Board of Governors.
-The Board of Governors has responsibility for the university's properties, affairs and income and determines approval for tenure and sabbatical for professors of the College.
+The college operates under a unicameral system consisting of a board of governors.
+The board of governors has responsibility for the university's properties, affairs and income and determines approval for tenure and sabbatical for professors of the college.

-The Board of Governors consists of nine ex officio members including the College's chancellor, president, the president of the University of Waterloo, the Bishop of the Diocese of Huron, one representative for the faculty and one for the staff, and the presidents of both the residence and academic student governments of Renison.
+The board of governors consists of nine ex officio members including the college's chancellor, president, the president of the University of Waterloo, the Bishop of the Diocese of Huron, one representative for the faculty and one for the staff, and the presidents of both the residence and academic student leadership committees of Renison.
 The other nine members of the board are elected members.
-One of these members must be a representative of the Anglican Diocese of Niagara and at least one member of the Board must be an alumnus/alumna of Renison.
+One of these members must be a representative of the Anglican Diocese of Niagara and at least one member of the board must be an alumnus/alumna of Renison.

-The President, appointed by the Board of Governors, acts as the chief executive officer of the college and is responsible for administering the affairs of the college.
-The President acts on behalf of the Board with respect to the operational management and control of the College.
-The President is the chair of Academic Council and is a member of the Board.
-The President is appointed for a term of five years with the possibility of renewal.
-The president also holds the position of Vice-Chancellor of the College, assuming the duties of the chancellor during his/her absence or temporary vacancy in the office.
-The current president is The Rev. Canon Dr. Wendy L. Fletcher who began her term as the seventh president (formerly called principal) of the College in August, 2014.
+The president, appointed by the board of governors, acts as the chief executive officer of the college and is responsible for administering the affairs of the college.
+The president acts on behalf of the board with respect to the operational management and control of the college.
+The president is the chair of Academic Council as well as Student Affairs and Community Education (SACE) Council, and is a member of the board.
+The president is appointed for a term of five years with the possibility of renewal.
+The president also holds the position of vice-chancellor of the college, assuming the duties of the chancellor during his/her absence or temporary vacancy in the office.
+The current president and vice-chancellor is The Rev. Dr. Marc Jerry who began his term as the twelfth president (formerly called principal) of the college in July, 2024.

-The Chancellor, who serves as the titular head of the College, is elected by the members of the Board for a term of four years with the possibility of renewal.
-The primary duty of the Chancellor is to preside at all Renison convocations, and grant honours to candidates on behalf of the College at Founders Day.
-The office of the Chancellor is currently held by Manfred Conrad, who began his term in office in 2016.
+The chancellor, who serves as the titular head of the college, is elected by the members of the board for a term of four years with the possibility of renewal.
+The primary duty of the chancellor is to preside at all Renison convocations, and grant honours to candidates on behalf of the college at Founders Day.
+The office of the Chancellor is currently vacant.

-The Visitor to the College is the Bishop of the Anglican Diocese of Huron, currently Linda Nicholls.
-The Visitor is a member of the corporation of Renison University College and maintains the right to inspect the state of the college from time to time.
+The visitor to the college is the bishop of the Anglican Diocese of Huron, currently The Rt.
+Rev. R. Todd Townshend, Th.D.
+The visitor is a member of the corporation of Renison University College and maintains the right to inspect the state of the college from time to time.
 The Visitor maintains a seat on the board but may appoint a representative to fulfill this position.
-The Visitor may also make comment on the state of the College to the Board of Governors and/or the President.
+The visitor may also make comment on the state of the college to the board of governors and/or the president.

-Title Change
+Title change

-As of January 25, 2017, the title of the head administrator of the College was changed by the Board of Governors from principal to president.
+As of January 25, 2017, the title of the head administrator of the college was changed by the board of governors from principal to president.
 This was done to clarify the role of the president as the head of a university college when travelling abroad.
 The title of president was felt to be more universally recognized.